FAQs

 From the time an applicant starts an online application they have 21 days to enter all required information, pay the $135 application fee and submit.
 If the applicant does not meet this deadline their application will be deleted and they will have to start again.

 Transcripts must be uploaded to the application system before applicants are able to submit and pay for their application.
 All other supporting documents DO NOT need to be uploaded to the application before the 21 days limit.
 Applicants have until the January 31 st deadline to upload all supporting documents.
 This includes.
-The Curriculum vitae/Resume, Letter of Intent, Updated Transcripts, Department Checklist, Reference letters, and if applicable ELP test scores.
+The Curriculum vitae/Resume, Updated Transcripts, Department Checklist, and if applicable ELP test scores.

 For instructions regarding submitting an application while still completing a degree, or taking courses see the Transcripts heading on the Admissions webpage.
 Applicants should also consult the Department Checklist document that should be download from the Documents section of the online application.